tetratelabs/wazero/README.md

 systems are ones we test, but that doesn't necessarily mean other operating system versions won't work.

-We currently test ubuntu-20.04, macos-11 and windows-2022 as packaged by [GitHub Actions](https://github.com/actions/virtual-environments).
+We currently test Linux (Ubuntu and scratch), MacOS and Windows as packaged by [GitHub Actions](https://github.com/actions/virtual-environments).

 * Interpreter